 Table EX-3 shows the cumulative emission reductions expected from implementing quantifiable policy recommendations.
 Any potential double counting from overlaps in policy design and implementation measures has been eliminated.
 The costs presented are directly related to the implementation of specific measures, and do not consider ancillary benefits/costs or indirect expenditures or savings.
+Potential carbon costs associated with a federal cap and trade policy was not included.
 Negative costs indicate savings.

 Table EX-3.
-Alaska cumulative emissions reductions and costs
+Alaska cumulative emissions reductions and costs or savings by sector over the period 2010-2025.